Sound Ideas: Sound effects libraries

-cartoon series of Rocky and Bullwinkle.

 A stock sound effect of a cow taken from the Series 6000.

 Its most well-known general collection, the Series 6000, provides more than 20,000 sound effects on 120 compact discs, and contains a variety of sound effects which can be added to film soundtracks during post-production.
 The company's sound effects are also used throughout the world in radio and television broadcasts and in many types of multimedia applications.

 Sound Ideas also purchased the Digiffects SFX Library in May 2010, released the Frank Serafine SFX Library as their own in September 2015 and purchased the Mike McDonough SFX Library in August 2016.

 Its flagship collection, the General HD, provides 46,423 high definition sound effects delivered on hard drive.
 Its largest collection, the Ultimate Hard Drive, provides more than 286,000 sound effects available on hard drive.
 Both contain a wide variety of sound effects which can be added to film soundtracks, TV shows, or video games and other media applications during post-production and come with worldwide licensing.

 After long-time rival The Hollywood Edge (a former subsidiary of Todd Soundelux) filed for bankruptcy protection in 2014, Sound Ideas acquired the rights to The Hollywood Edge's sound libraries and began distributing them on its website.